ericatgithub141/Branch_Engine/README.md

 # Branch_Engine

-This repository provides a basic template for setting up an SDL2 project in C++ with Visual Studio 2022.
-It offers a starting point for developing games or other graphical applications using SDL2.
+This repository provides a basic template for setting up an SDL3 project in C++ with Visual Studio 2022.
+It offers a starting point for developing games or other graphical applications using SDL3.

 ## Features

 * **Pre-configured project settings:** Ready-to-use Visual Studio 2022 solution and project files.
-* **Basic SDL2 initialization:** Includes code for initializing SDL2, creating a window, and a renderer.
+* **Basic SDL3 initialization:** Includes code for initializing SDL3, creating a window, and a renderer.
 * **Game loop foundation:** Provides a basic game loop structure for handling events, updating game logic, and rendering.
 * **Clear and concise code:** Well-commented and organized code for easy understanding and modification.

 ## Getting Started

-1. **Install SDL2:**
+1. **Install SDL3:**
-   - Download the SDL2 development libraries from the official website: https://www.libsdl.org/download-2.0.php
+   - Download the SDL3 development libraries from the official website: https://www.libsdl.org
    - Extract the downloaded archive to a location of your choice.

 2. **Set up the project in Visual Studio 2022:**
    - Open the `Engine_B.sln` solution file in Visual Studio 2022.
    - In the project properties, under **VC++ Directories**:
-     - Add the include directory of your SDL2 installation to **Include Directories**.
+     - Add the include directory of your SDL3 installation to **Include Directories**.
-     - Add the lib directory of your SDL2 installation to **Library Directories**.
+     - Add the lib directory of your SDL3 installation to **Library Directories**.
-   - Under **Linker** -> **Input**, add `SDL2.lib` and `SDL2main.lib` to **Additional Dependencies**.
+   - Under **Linker** -> **Input**, add `SDL3.lib` to **Additional Dependencies**.

 3. **Build and run the project:**
    - Build the solution (**Build** -> **Build Solution**).